 As it turned out, what I really needed was a thick skin and an iron stomach—at least if I was going to survive working as a production assistant on a true-crime murder show.

 I still remember how the job was pitched to me during my initial interview.
 “We can’t offer any time off or health insurance, but we can pay you $400/week,” I was told.
 I was 22 years old, and a job in television sounded impossibly glamorous.
 I couldn’t say yes fast enough.

-What got to me wasn’t the gore.
-It was working on a show that profited off of other people’s grief.
 And so began a very strange year.
 The basic format of the show was simple: Each episode, the host would retrace a murder, interviewing the victim’s friends and family along with the detectives and experts who’d helped crack the case.
 I never knew what a given day would bring.
 I might wind up ushering a victim’s traumatized family from a Holiday Inn Express in Chinatown to a tiny Soho film studio with the enthusiasm of a Disney theme park employee.
 I might find myself making small talk in the back of a cab with a convicted felon.
 I’ve spent countless hours scouring thrift stores for muumuus or judicial robes or acid wash jeans.
 Once, I lay down in a cold field in the middle of New Jersey for hours while the producers tried to contort my body into the same position as the one in a crime-scene photo.